hemantpatil1001/hotel-booking-blockchain/README.md

 This Application is a decentralized application implemented to perform hotel reservations privately using Blockchain technology.

 ## Aim of the project:
 Blockchain, the foundation of the bitcoin and the future of the payment technology.
-The aim of the project ‘Hotel reservations using Blockchain’ is based to understand and implement secure transactions with transparency between the customers and the business using Blockchain and cryptocurrency.
+The aim of the project ‘Hotel reservations using Blockchain’ is to understand and implement secure transactions with transparency between the customers and the business using Blockchain and cryptocurrency.

 ## Tools and languages:
 The tools and languages used in this project are: